Color Analysis : How do colors affect your look?

 1.Temperature /Undertone : WARM-yellow based or COOL-blue based

-These colour dimensions are used to represent two basic variables:
+These color dimensions are used to represent two basic variables:

-Undertone of your skin, hair and eyes (WARM/golden or COOL/ashy/blueish)
+Undertone of your skin, hair and eyes (WARM/golden/yellow or COOL/blue/pink)

 Your overall natural coloring (DARK or LIGHT)

-Warm Skin Tones : yellow, golden, peachy, earthy undertones (may have green veins)
+Warm Skin Tones : yellow, golden, and peachy undertones

-Warm Eye Colors : Brown, hazel, olive green, warm blue; mostly bright and light
+Warm Eye Colors : Brown, hazel, olive green, amber, warm blue; mostly brighter and lighter than cool eyes

 Warm Natural Hair Colors : Brown (Light to dark golden tones), Blonde (golden or strawberry); red (ginger, copper, auburn)

-Cool Skin Tones : blue, gray or pink undertones (may have blue veins)
+Cool Skin Tones : blue, gray, and pink undertones

-Cool Eye Colors : Blue, grey, hazel, light brown; mostly soft and dark
+Cool Eye Colors : Blue, gray, bright green, cool brown; mostly soft, grayish, and dark

-Cool Natural Hair Colors : Brown (light to dark ashy tones), Blonde (ash, sand), Black, Silver, Gray, Dark Auburn
+Cool Natural Hair Colors : Brown (light to dark ashy tones), Blonde (ash, sand, platinum), Black, Silver, Gray, Dark Auburn

 Neutral Skin Tones : peachy pink and red undertones

 Neutral undertones are balanced between yellow and blue and are the most versatile.
-If you have a neutral undertone, this means that your undertones are roughly the same color as your actual skin tone.
-There are three categories for Neutral: Full Neutral, Neutral-Warm and Neutral Cool.
+If you have a neutral undertone, your undertones are roughly the same color as your actual skin tone.
+There are three categories for Neutral: Full Neutral, Neutral-Warm, and Neutral Cool.